 International trade is a large and important component in today’s business world.
-Understanding culture and cultural differences (or not) can hold the possibility of winning or losing the deal at the very first meeting.
-Your understanding of cultural differences can establish the basis for your reputation and the way your business is viewed by the rest of the world.
+Understanding culture and cultural differences can determine whether you can make a deal or not.
+Your understanding of cultural differences can not only affect business immediately but also affect the overall reputation of your business.

 Embracing Cultural Differences in Business